EPJ-coding/311581012-bdaf-lab4/README.md

         - Deploys a proxy, points the proxy to the current Safe Implementation.
 Initializes the proxy so that the message sender is the owner of the new Safe.
     - `function deploySafe() external`
         - Deploys the original Safe contract.
 Note that you might need to modify the Safe contract so that the original caller of the `deploySafe` contract will be the owner of the deployed "Safe” contract.
-- **MockDaiToken** : a contract that deploys an ERC20 token for test.

 # How to run it